-Lori Park's studio is in Marrakech, Morocco, the source of much of her inspiration.
+Lori Park is an international artist, exhibiting in Europe, the UK, USA and North Africa.
+Her studio is in Marrakech, the source of much of her inspiration.

-Lori Park’s work “The Dogs of Longleat House” - a historical depiction of the Thynn family dogs as larger-than-life-size wire sculptures – is on permanent display at Longleat House, Lord Bath’s estate in England.
+Lori's work “The Dogs of Longleat House” - a historical depiction of the Thynn family dogs as 10 larger-than-life wire sculptures – is on permanent display at Longleat House, Lord Bath’s estate in England.

 Her solo exhibition “Lori Park: Africa 10 Years Past To Present”was featured in the inaugural launch of the 1-54 Contemporary African Art Fair in Marrakech, Morocco 2018, with more than 100 of her works reflecting the influence of North Africa since her arrival to Morocco in 2005.

 Her large-scale work has been exhibited in the Spitalfields Public Art Program/Bishops Square, London; the Museum of Marrakech and the Marrakech Biennale.
 Her work is in the UK National Collection.

 Recent exhibitions include the Business Design Center, London (solo, Gallery Hall); at the Pyramid Hill Sculpture Park and Museum/MidSouth Sculpture Alliance, USA; and the International Sculpture Center, .(Kaneko, NE)